 The highest of all the antiques values.
 This value is typically 10% more than retail value.
 The reason being if the antique is ruined or stolen, read my tips to prevent property theft, you will need the retail value plus additional monies for appreciation in value and for your time to find another similar item.

 3. Auction Values

 The lowest of values for antiques in this list.
-Everyone thinks auctions and excitement and thus high values, but this is not true.
+Everyone thinks auctions bring excitement and result in high values, but this is not true.
 Read more of my inside auction tips.
-Auctions are known to sell to the trade which is wholesale values around 50% of retail value.
-The trade, antiques shops and dealers, will buy antiques at 50% of retail to then sell them in their shops at retail price.
-That 50% markup covers their costs and of course their profit.
-You want to buy at auction prices, not sell at them.
+Auctions are known to sell to the trade which is wholesale values or around 50% of retail value.
+The trade, antiques shops, professional resellers and dealers, will buy antiques at 50% of retail at auction and then sell the items in their shops at retail price.
+That markup covers their costs and of course assures their profit.
+You want to buy at auction prices, not sell at auction prices.